-Annual cost of outpatient and community care for severe diabetic foot ulcers = £2.7 million per CCG.
+The annual cost of outpatient and community care for severe diabetic foot ulcers = £14 million per ICS.

-These figures are based on ulcer duration of 23 weeks, but some severe ulcers never heal and care is ongoing, so costs will be much higher.
+These figures are based on ulcer duration of 23 weeks, but some severe ulcers never heal and care is ongoing.
+In these cases, costs will be much higher.

 The National Diabetes Footcare Audit shows that the longer people wait for expert assessment, the more severe the ulcer is likely to be, and the less likely that it will be healed at 12 weeks.

 Less severe ulcers heal more rapidly, cause less human suffering, and cost the NHS much less.